-There are designated backcountry campgrounds at Eva Lake and Upper Jade Lake.
-Each site has four tent sites, and campers must use the tent pads provided.
-There are outhouses and food storage lockers to keep food out of reach of bears.
+Each campground has tent pads, food storage lockers or poles to place food out of reach of bears and dry toilets.
 See The ‘Bare Campsite’ Program for more information on safe Revelstoke camping in bear country.
 Open fires are NOT permitted in the backcountry.

 Campsites must be booked on the day of use and a wilderness pass and park pass are required.
 Inquire at the welcome kiosk at the entrance at Meadows in the Sky Parkway, the Park Headquarters in Revelstoke or at the Rogers Pass Discovery Centre in Glacier Park.